Joerg-Schultz/PythonKurs/content.md

 ## Loops
 ### For

+**Exercise** run through a list of genes and report in which position there is a specific gene

 Use enumerate to get the index with the element as you iterate:
 ```
   for index, item in enumerate(items):